What a Friend We Have in Jesus: Parodies and homages

-Parody versions have included the First World War soldiers' song, "When this lousy war is over".
+Parody versions have included the First World War soldiers' song "When this lousy war is over", the IWW song "Dump the Bosses off your Back", and the Pete Seeger anti-war song "What a Friend We Have in Congress".

+This tune is used as a tune for an Indonesian patriotic song called "Ibu Pertiwi" which was composed in 1908 by Kamsidi Samsuddin.
+It was also used as the theme song of 2019 film adaptation of This Earth of Mankind, performed by Iwan Fals, Once and Fiersa Besari.

-Alan Price used the tune for his song "Changes" in the 1973 film O Lucky Man!, which was reused in a Volkswagen commercial of the same name with Paula Hamilton in the 1980s.
+Alan Price used the melody as the basis of his song "Changes," from the 1973 film O Lucky Man! and its soundtrack album, which was reused in a Volkswagen commercial of the same name with Paula Hamilton in the 1980s.
 In 1989, the song reached number 54 on the UK charts and number 29 on the German charts.
 In 2013, Hugh Laurie covered the song on his album Didn't It Rain.

-The tune is also used in the 2021 anime series Taisho Otome Fairy Tale.